graph-uk/eslint-config-graph/packages/eslint-config-graph-base/README.md

-# eslint-config-graph
+# eslint-config-graph-base

-This package provides base ESLint config according to the Graph styleguide, which is based on [AirBnB](https://github.com/airbnb/javascript).
+This package provides **base** ESLint config according to the Graph styleguide, which is based on [AirBnB](https://github.com/airbnb/javascript).

 ## Installation

-To install package run `npm install eslint-config-graph --save-dev`
+To install package run `npm install eslint-config-graph-base --save-dev`

 ## Configuration